xcube-dev/xcube/docs/source/installation.md

 Among other things, `pip` has the advantage of allowing easy deinstallation of installed packages.)

-To update the install to the latest repository version:
+To update the install to the latest repository version and update the environment to reflect to any changes in `environment.yml`:

-    $ activate xcube
+    $ conda activate xcube
     $ git pull --force
+    $ conda env update -n xcube --file environment.yml --prune

 To install `pytest` and run the unit test suite: